dark0pcodes/watch_out_and_just_skip_the_packer/README.md

 5. Code substitution (VirtualProtect)

-    At this point, we know that the payload exists in memory just waiting to be copied to the final destination.
-Given that the packed code will be replaced by the unpacked sample
+    At this point, we know the payload is waiting in memory just to be copied to the final destination.
+So, the last missing piece of the analysis is to capture the section responsible of replacing the code.
+To do that we are going to set a new breackpoint in *VirtualProtect*; this is because memory protection MUST be changed if the packer wants to replace the code.

+    Once the breakpoint is hit, take a minute to see the arguments passed (see picture below), and you will see that it is trying to set *PAGE_EXECUTE_READWRITE* permissions in the address 0x400000 which is the exact same base address of the packed code!

 ![image](https://user-images.githubusercontent.com/8562692/140276292-8a1577ce-df14-4278-bf25-3322d3e51c89.png)

 6. Finding the "Tail jump"

+Finally if you want to find the tail jump, just scroll a little bit.
+You will see it, it is not that difficult isn't it?

 ![image](https://user-images.githubusercontent.com/8562692/140276841-d722df0e-34bf-450f-8a49-64f02adfcdd0.png)